ArbitrageScanner/arbitrage-webhooks-demo-python/README.md

     >`No commands here yet`

-After perfroming docker compose command the container should already be up and running.
+After performing docker compose command the container should already be up and running.

 You can check that by typing: